 Ever heard of the Platelet-Rich Plasma Facial?
 If not, maybe you’ve heard of its more Instagrammable moniker “The Vampire Facial.”
 And we know, we’re STDcheck, so you might be thinking this has to do with Twilight and erotic fan fiction, but it doesn’t.
-This treatment first came to public light in 2013 when Kim K famously posted a bloody selfie after undergoing the procedure.
+The PRP treatment first came to public light in 2013 when Kim K famously posted a bloody selfie after undergoing the procedure.
 Since then, celebrities, bloggers, and civilians alike have praised the good name of the Vampire Facial, citing it as the source of their dewy skin and radiant complexion.
 But recently, the publicity surrounding this mythologically-named derma treatment has turned negative after a spa in Albuquerque, New Mexico urged its Vampire Facial patrons to get tested for HIV, Hepatitis B, and Hepatitis C.

 If you recently saw a headline and you’re wondering what a Vampire Facial is, you’ve come to the right place.
 We’ve got the skinny on what the treatment is, how it’s performed, and the risks associated with it.

 What is a Vampire Facial?

 A Vampire Facial, or a Platelet-Rich Plasma Facial, is a procedure done on the face to help promote the healing and regeneration of injured tissues by utilizing the growth factors found in platelets.